ardanlabs/gotraining/topics/go/language/maps/README.md

 ## Notes

 * Maps provide a way to store and retrieve key/value pairs.
-* The map key must be a value that can be used in an assignment statement.
+* Reading an absent key returns the zero value for the map's value type.
 * Iterating over a map is always random.
+* The map key must be a value that is comparable.
+* Elements in a map are not addressable.
+* Maps are a reference type.

 ## Links